Ontario budget 2021: New cash handouts for businesses, parents and deficits until 2029

 But even with the new cash handouts and hospital spending, there are still areas being cut.

-Outside of a $381 million grant from the federal government to assist with the start of the 2021 school year, the end of time-limited funding from the provincial government in the education sector means overall spending will fall by $800 million.
+Baseline funding in the education sector is increasing by more than $700 million, but the end of more than $1.5 billion time-limited funding for COVID-19 measures in the education sector means overall spending in education will fall by $789 million.

 Education spending will then increase below the expected rate of inflation for the next three years.